-The Directors have prepared the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report on the going concern basis as they do not intend to liquidate the Group or to cease their operations, and as they have concluded that the Group's financial position means that this is realistic.
+The Directors have prepared the information subject to audit in the Relevant Elements of the Group Solvency and Financial Condition Report on the going concern basis as they do not intend to liquidate the Company or the Group or to cease their operations, and as they have concluded that the Company's and the Group's financial position means that this is realistic.
 They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to continue as a going concern for at least a year from the date of approval of the Group Solvency and Financial Condition Report ("the going concern period").